 As these and many other questions dart through your mind, you may wonder what the best course of action may be in your case.
-With the help of Delaware County DUI lawyer Steven E. Kellis, you can get these questions answered – but you must not delay in contacting counsel as quickly as possible following your arrest.
+With the help of DUI lawyer Steven E. Kellis, you can get these questions answered – but you should not delay contacting legal counsel as quickly as possible.

 Blood Alcohol Content Testing and the Implied Consent Law

 The first issue that most drivers accused of DUI face is whether to submit to field sobriety tests, breathalyzer tests, and/or blood tests that measure your blood alcohol content.
-In most cases, you probably should go ahead and submit to the tests requested by the arresting officer.
+In most cases, you should probably go ahead and submit to the tests requested by the arresting officer.
 Like many states, Pennsylvania has an implied consent law.
-This means that if you have obtained a driver’s license in Pennsylvania, then you have already consented to undergoing testing in the event that you are suspected of DUI.
+This means that if you have obtained a driver’s license in Pennsylvania, you have already consented to undergo testing if you are suspected of DUI.